Tyler Stephenson Player Props: Reds vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff leads the league with a collective 9.6 strikeouts per nine innings.
+- The Marlins pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.

-- The Marlins' 4.21 team ERA ranks 16th among all league pitching staffs.
+- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.21).

-- Marlins pitchers combine to give up 129 total home runs at a rate of 1.1 per game (to rank 14th in the league).
+- Marlins pitchers combine to give up 131 total home runs at a clip of 1.1 per game (to rank 14th in the league).

 © 2023 Data Skrive.
 All rights reserved.